B2B Thought Leadership Content That Doesn't Sound Like a PR Blast: The Executive's Guide

 Jessica Neutz

-The B2B Executive's Guide to Thought Leadership Content That Doesn't Sound Like a PR Blast
+B2B Thought Leadership Content That Doesn't Sound Like a PR Blast: The Executive's Guide

 I've ghostwritten for CEOs, CMOs, and founding partners across healthcare, legal, and technology.
 And if I had to name the single biggest mistake I see in B2B thought leadership content, it's this: executives writing for their peers instead of their buyers.

 Your CMO friends are not your pipeline.
-Your clients — the ones who are deciding whether to trust you with a $40,000 engagement, a complex legal case, or their company's communications strategy — those are the people reading your LinkedIn articles, your op-eds, and your website's "insights" section.
+Your clients (the ones who are deciding whether to trust you with a $40,000 engagement, a complex legal case, or their company's communications strategy) are the people reading your LinkedIn articles, your op-eds, and your website's "insights" section.

 And those people want one thing: evidence that you actually know what you're doing, that you've seen their problem before, and that you're the kind of person they could work with.